coco33920/calc/README.md

 ## Website
 The website (powered by oranda) is available for more informations [the website](https://calc.nwa2coco.fr) for more informations.

+## Manual

+If you prefer a PDF, there is a [manual](https://github.com/coco33920/calc/blob/mistress/manual.pdf)

 ## Contributors

 |                                                                                                                                               | Name    | Role                     | Website                                     |